Dr. Monica McMurry, Dean, School of Design

 John Dailey, Assistant Professor

 Dr. John C. Dailey is an assistant professor of communication design.
 Dailey has have been involved in professional media design for more than 30 years, from his early days in television production to more recent years teaching communication design and digital storytelling.
 Dailey’s career has been focused on implementing, adapting and teaching the use of digital media design through each successive generation of technology.

 He previously served on the faculties of the University of the Ozarks in Clarksville, Ark., Ball State University, the University of Kentucky and Southwest Missouri State University.
 Prior to that, he worked at CBS and NBC affiliates in Lexington, Ky.
 Dailey is a charter member of the Indiana Usability Professionals Association, a member of Interaction Design Association and a member of the Honor Society of Phi Kappa Phi.
 He has a Ph.D. from the University of Missouri and master's and bachelor's degrees from the University of Kentucky.

 Dailey’s creative efforts lie in the area of interactive media design as it relates to cognitive science.
 In particular, he is interested in the design of emerging media environments which communicate in interesting yet comfortable ways.
 His creative interests include media interaction design, digital storytelling and natural light photography.

-Kate Gray, Assistant Professor
+Kate Gray, Associate Professor